-The Kyoto Protocol (KP) and the Marrakech Accords do not clearly specify practical steps for International Emissions Trading.
-However, it can be assumed that the following steps would apply when a Party or legal entity transfers and acquires KP units (ERUs, CERs, tCERs, ICERs, AAUs and RMUs) through international International Emissions Trading under the KP (IET).
+The Kyoto Protocol (KP) and the Marrakech Accords do not clearly specify practical steps for International Emissions Trading (IET).
+However, it can be assumed that the following steps would apply when a Party or legal entity transfers and acquires KP units (ERUs, CERs, tCERs, ICERs, AAUs and RMUs) through IET.